LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 Working with Dir Objects
 ========================

-Dir objects are instantiated with a path and an optional -resolveLinks keyword parameter.
+:type:`Dir` objects are instantiated with a path and an optional -resolveLinks keyword parameter.
 This parameter defaults to false.
-If set to true, then the dir object will resolve symbolic links when iterating over its contents, when returning it's own perms() and when determining if it is indeed a directory through the isDir() method.
+If set to true, then the :type:`dir` object will resolve symbolic links when iterating over its contents, when returning its own `perms` and when determining if it is indeed a directory through the `isDir` method.

 .. type:: dir
 .. method:: dir(path::string, -resolveLinks = false)